subsite/snapshotbackup/README.md

 **Using reverse tunnels for offsite backups**

-Say you have a computer at home (called *src*) and a computer at work (called *dest*) and you want to do offsite backups from *src* to *dst*, but both are on a dynamic IP and hidden behind NAT (and ipv6 not available).
-Luckily you have an account on a server (called *my.server.foo*) somewhere else, and permission to manage its firewall.
+Say you have a computer at home (called *src*) and a computer at work (called *dest*) and you want to do offsite backups from *src* (home) to *dst* (work), but both are on a dynamic IP and hidden behind NAT (and ipv6 is not available).
+Luckily you have an account on a server (called *my.server.foo*) somewhere else, and access to its firewall config.
 1. On *my.server.foo*: Choose a port for your tunnel, let's say 22222.
 Set the firewall to allow incoming on this port.
+It can be as simple as `ufw allow 22222` or as complicated as setting up port forwarding on a separate hardware firewall.
 2. On *src* (the backup source), start the reverse tunnel with
 `me@src:~$ ssh -f –R 22222:localhost:22 me@my.server.foo`
 3. On *dest* (the backup destination), test your connection to *src*
 `me@dest:~$ ssh -p 22222 me@my.server.foo`
 If everything works, you should now be able to log in to *src* using your credentials on that box.
 4. Time to make the tunnel persinstent on *home*.
 First kill the tunnel from step 2, it was just for testing.
-Then install autossh daemonizing the connection:
+Then install autossh for daemonizing the connection:
 `me@src:~$ apt install autossh`
 Then enable key-authentication:
 `me@src:~$ ssh-copy-id me@my.server.foo`